Skip to main content

 E165 | How The Rescue & Recovery Experts Can Save Your Business with Rick Smith & Ben Westoby

 Is your company in trouble?
 Is your business on the verge of going bust?
-Then don’t miss this week’s episode of The Melting Pot with business rescue and recovery experts, Rick Smith & Ben Westoby, from Forbes Burton.
+Then don’t miss this week’s episode of Mind Your F**king Business with business rescue and recovery experts, Rick Smith & Ben Westoby, from Forbes Burton.
 Ben and Rick work with companies that haven’t quite gone bust, but are in trouble and need help.

 What’s fascinating is following the pandemic, you’d have thought that lots of businesses would have had to shut up shop for good.
 But actually, here in the UK we’re running at about 40% or less – almost half the traditional insolvency rate for businesses in the UK.
 This is thanks to government investment in furlough and bounce back schemes, as well as various other handouts, all of which have actually kept many companies afloat.